prem-pratap/logic_building/README.md

 # logic_building
-This repo contains logic building codes of c language
+This repo contains logic building codes of c and java language